 Barely a day goes by without a debate on social media about the most underrated players in a certain league, while top-level clubs regularly honour club legends later in their life in a way few did during their actual playing careers.

-Among those named among the hundreds of answers were top defensive-minded players, set off by the initial suggestion of Marcel Desailly.
+When Guardian journalist Sachin Nakrani asked Twitter for players they enjoyed watching in their respective childhoods but who younger generations don’t appreciate fully, among the hundreds of answers were top defensive-minded players, set off by the initial suggestion of Marcel Desailly.

 However, there was another name I was keeping in reserve: a man whose style of play and personal achievements point towards inevitable and enduring appreciation, but whose name rarely appears in such conversations.